shirok/Gauche-makiki/README.md

 #### Retrieving raw body

-If you don't use one of the POST handlers above, the request body isn't read when the handler is called.
+If you don't use one of the POST handlers above, the request body hasn't been read when the handler is called.
 The easiest way to retrieve the request body at once is using `read-request-body`:

     (read-request-body req)

-This reads the request body into u8vector.
+This reads the request body into a fresh u8vector and returns it.
 It can return `#f` if the request has no body.

 If the body has already read (even partially), or ended prematurely (i.e. the data is smaller than the size stated by content-length),